bigbeefus/DMod40k/content/Special Rules.md

 Barrage weapons fire as a Blast weapon with a -2 modifier to-hit.
 Barrage weapons that fire indirectly gain Pinning, and may be treated as having infinite range, but must be able to draw line of sight from another friendly unit on the table.

 Artillery units with a Barrage weapon may elect to be deployed off-map, outside of the play area.
 Units deployed this way may only fire using a Request Support order, and may not draw Line of Sight to any unit on the table.

+Cover Saves may only be taken from Barrage weapons that fired indirectly if that unit Goes to Ground.
 # Deep Strike

 If a unit would enter from Reserves using Deep Strike, place a Deep Strike marker.
 This marker scatters following the rules for the unit itself.